Conjoint Lecturer, School of Medical Sciences, UNSW

 Currently, Dr. Jugé’s research focuses on 1) developing new imaging biomarkers, on the basis of various tissues biomechanics, to improve the differentiation of various underlying causes of injury (e.g hydrocephalus, colon and liver tumors (PhD thesis), muscle atrophy, stroke).

 2) Development of multi-modal imaging biomarkers to better characterize different sleep apnea phenotypes and related treatment outcomes.

 3) Determine the neurochemical changes associated with aging and HIV-related brain injury using MRS.

-She is a member, co-founder and organizer and of the multi-center NeuRA MRI seminar series here.
+Lauriane is also an organizer of the multi-center NeuRA MRI seminar series

 We have developed novel imaging methods to measure the stiffness and movement of the upper airway muscles, and are using these together with measures of pharyngeal sensation, and electromyography to determine the patient-specific causes of obstructive sleep apnoea.
 We aim to use this information to tailor treatments for patients.
 One such treatment is a mandibular advancement splint, but currently it’s not possible to predict who will benefit from use a splint.
 We have a major project that aims to predict splint treatment outcome, based on our novel imaging methods.• Honours and PhD projects are available to study the neural, biomechanical and physiological aspects of obstructive sleep apnoea, including computational modelling